Bill Fick: Artist and educator

 Fick's work can be found in the collections of the Fogg Art Museum, Cambridge, Massachusetts; The New York Public Library, New York City; and the Zimmerli Art Museum, Rutgers University.
 In 1993 Fick was awarded a National Endowment for the Arts Visual Artist Fellowship and in 1995 a North Carolina Arts Council Artist Fellowship.

-Fick is associated with a movement within contemporary American printmaking known as "Outlaw Printmaking",a group that includes Tom Huck, Richard Mock, Dennis Mcnett, Sue Coe, Sean Star Wars, Michael Barnes, and Cannonball Press.
+Fick is associated with a movement within contemporary American printmaking known as "Outlaw Printmaking",a group that includes Tom Huck, Richard Mock, Dennis Mcnett, Sue Coe, Sean Starwars, Michael Barnes, and Cannonball Press.